Akuli/tkinter-tutorial/buttons.md

 Run the program.
 If you click the button, nothing happens at all.
 That's boring!

-The button has a `command` [option](getting-started.md#widget-options), and if we set it to a function it will be ran when the button is clicked.
-This program prints hello every time we click its button:
+As usual, all possible [options](getting-started.md#widget-options) are listed in the [button(3tk)][button(3tk)] manual page.
+One of these options is `command`, and if we set it to a function it will be ran when the button is clicked.
+This program prints hello every time we click its
+button:

 [include]: # (examples/working-button.py)
 ```python